1. The birth of the solar system

 Exoplanet radius and mass compared to planets of the solar system.

 The orbital range within which water can exist is called the ‘habitable zone’.
-In January 2023 NASA announced the discovery of an Earth-sized planet, TOI 700e, that it believed was cool enough for water, assuming that it had an atmosphere to retain it.
+In January 2023 NASA announced the discovery of an Earth-sized planet, TOI 700e, possibly cool enough for water, assuming it has an atmosphere to retain it.
 Nonetheless, whether it does harbour water is unknown.
 To date, no rocky planet has been found with water on the surface.
 It suits scientists to hype up their discoveries in press releases and have us believe that life is an accident just waiting to happen.
 Creation theory maintains that life, even in the broad sense that includes bacteria and plants, requires creation, and since the Earth was the only place in the universe where life is said to have been created, it predicts that life will not be found anywhere else – not even in our own solar system.

 The pages following provide an alternative explanation of asteroids, moons and the Kuiper Belt, beginning with